 - Update Wordpress, your theme, and every plugin you use as soon as each update becomes available (and cross your fingers that nothing breaks after the update).

-- Familiarize yourself with the components of your theme and your plugins, and keep up with Wordpress security news to make sure that none of the features of your blog have fallen victim to the latest Wordpress hacking wave.
+- Familiarize yourself with the components of your theme and your plugins, and keep up with Wordpress security news to make sure that none of the features of your blog have fallen victim to the latest hacking wave.

 And that's just the highlights: you can read more from the official Wordpress codex.